 The goal of the surgery is to restore the face or body area, so it appears natural and normal.
 These treatments demand a high level of surgical skill and artistry to achieve a positive outcome.

-At Arizona Aesthetic Associates, we perform reconstructive surgery for the following areas:
+At Arizona Aesthetic Associates, we perform Mohs reconstruction surgery in Scottsdale for the following areas:

 One of the most common procedures to resolve the damage after Mohs surgery is called flap surgery.
 A skin flap may be the appropriate treatment for specific surgical wounds.
 The flap is tissue adjacent to the surgical wound that has a blood supply.
 This tissue is placed over the surgical wound.
 Several types of flaps may be used, based upon the unique condition of the patient.